caltechlibrary/newt/README.md

 I think a radical simplification is due.
 Newt in part is intended to spark that conversation.
 My observation is most software doesn't need to scale large.
 Even in the research and LAM communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
 We don't typically support tens of thousands of simultaneous users.
 If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.
 A better human experience is an intended side effect of Newt.

-> OK, a little more context

-Back in the day whether we were writing in PHP, Python or Perl we were creating middleware.
-Even Drupal and WordPress are really middleware.
-Middleware sits between a data source (e.g. a database) and the web server (e.g. Apache 2, NGINX).
-It might be run inside Apache 2 or proxied like with NGINX.
-It's still middleware.

 A big key to simplification is narrowing the focus of our middleware.
 When our middleware has to implement everything it becomes very complex.
 Look at Drupal and WordPress.
 They implement data modeling, data management, user accounts, access management, data transformation.
 What if middleware was narrowly focus?
 Conceptually simpler?
 Did one or two things really well?.
 Is this approach familiar?
 It is the old Unix philosophy of writing a single tool that does one thing really well and can be chained together to form a data processing pipeline.
 If you step back and look at the web today that is what happening.
-A catalog system imports data from trusted sources.
-Creating a repository record might start by pulling in data from CrossRef or ORCID.
-What if doing that was as easy as using Unix pipes?
-I think it can be.
-I'm using a little YAML notation to represent the pipe.
+You create a website, Google Bing and friends spider it, someone looks up some information and they find your sight.
+That is a data pipeline.
+Unfortunately it is not working for you or organization.
+Lots of "bots" roam the web interacting with web systems because the web can be viewed as a data source and services can be chained together to form a pipeline.
+Newt provides that on the small scale of your specific application.

 Here is a description of one implementation of that idea.

 1. Apache 2 with Shibboleth provides access control and helps us communicate with a web browser (e.g. SSL support in the public URL)
 2. Apache 2 proxies to a Newt Router.
-Newt Router either maps the request to a data pipeline or provides static content
+Newt Router either maps the requests to a appropriate data pipeline or provides static content
 3. The data pipeline performs our processing.
 It can include any number of web services running on localhost.
 Which services depend on what we want to do.
-If we're managing data then Postgres+PostgREST is a good choice.
-The pipeline first stage might start there.
-Eventually we'll want to turn that JSON into HTML so Newt Mustache provides a reliable means of doing that.
+If we're managing custom metadata then Postgres+PostgREST is a good choice.
+The first stage of the pipeline might start there.
+Eventually we'll want to turn resulting JSON into HTML so Newt Mustache provides a reliable means of doing that.
+It can be added to the end of your pipeline.

 This example is pretty generalized.
 We could mix and match database with a JSON API or search engines.
-It can be easy because we can map requests to the right pipeline.
-In effect "mashing up" our local services to provide the data management and content we need for our application.
+It can be easily changed in the future by adjusting the YAML file that describes the requests and their pipelines.
+Newt gives us the flexibility to "mashing up" our local services to provide the data management and content we need for our application.

 ## Working with off the shelf deliverables